Saffron Almond & Olive Oil Cake

 Preheat oven to 400° F. Cut a circle of baking parchment to fit the bottom of a heavy, 9-inch round cake pan.
 Brush the inside of the cake pan with olive oil, line the bottom with the parchment circle, then brush it with oil, too.
 Set aside.

 Grind the saffron with a pinch of sugar in a mortar and pestle or crush it with your fingers.
 Put the almond and vanilla extracts into a small bowl or cup.
-Add the ground saffron and set aside to infuse.
+Add the ground saffron and set aside to infuse for about 15 minutes.

 Put ¾ cup sugar, the almond and coconut flours, baking powder, cardamom, and salt into a mixing bowl.
 Whisk gently to combine and break up any lumps of flour.

-Add the coconut milk, oil, 2 whole eggs and 1 yolk to a smaller mixing bowl and whisk until completely combined.
+Put the coconut milk, oil, saffron-infused extracts, 2 whole eggs and 1 yolk into a smaller mixing bowl and whisk until completely combined.
 Pour the mixture into the bowl of dry ingredients.
 Stir to create a thick, smooth batter.

 Transfer the batter to the prepared cake pan and use a spatula to spread it and smooth the top.
-Spinkle the sliced almonds over the top followed by the Saffron Sugar.
+Sprinkle the sliced almonds over the top followed by the Saffron Sugar.

 Put the pan into the oven and immediately reduce the heat to 350°.
 Bake for 25-30 minutes until the cake is lightly golden on the top and a toothpick inserted into the center comes out clean.
 (The internal temperature should be about 195° F.)